davidloesch1/Project-3-Backend/README.md

-# Project-3-Backend

-test backend
-dean's test

-# Start Files Included

-Added the following folders:
-Controller, db, Model, and index.js file to root in Backend file

-#Project Overview
+# Project Overview - Backend
-#Project Description
+# Project Description
 The project we have chosen is a Photo Sharing app with two components (vote up button and comments button).
 The main feature is our picture on upload to each particular card.
 We are the new Instagram.

-#Technologies Used:
+# Technologies Used:
 The technologies we used were as followed:

 1. Mongdb